Alicia Moreau de Justo: The Argentine Feminist Union

 She co-founded the National Feminist Union in Argentina, which aimed to unite different feminist organizations that existed in Argentina during that time.
 Some of these were: the Feminist Socialist Center, the Feminine Socialist Gathering and the National Council of Women.
-The political action of the NFU was key to support sanctioning of many laws recognizing women's rights and the protection of women's work, as well as to defend single mothers.
+NFU's political action provided invaluable support for sanctioning of many laws recognizing women's rights and the protection of women's work.
+NFU also helped defend single mothers.
 This organization published the monthly magazine Nuestra Causa, to promote their ideas and organize women activists during electoral rallies, as well as massive petitions to the Legislative Power.